didier-wenzek/odist/README.md

-For that, all input datasets are abstracted by a single type `'a Odist.col` which values can be uniformaly manipulated whatever is the underlying data structure.
+For that, all input datasets are abstracted by a single type `'a Odist.col` which values can be uniformaly manipulated whatever is the underlying data structure and the involved processing resources.

     Col.of_range 1 100
     Col.of_list [1;2;3;4;5]